José Rodrigues dos Santos: Controversies

+Anti-semitic remarks

-In an interview for the TV program Grande Entrevista in December 2020, Rodrigues dos Santos stated about the Holocaust: "That was a gradual process, and at one point someone said: ‘They are in the ghettos; they are starving; we can't feed them.
+In an interview for the TV program Grande Entrevista in November 2020, Rodrigues dos Santos stated about the Holocaust: "That was a gradual process, and at one point someone said: ‘They are in the ghettos; they are starving; we can't feed them.
 If it's for them to die, they might as well do so in a humane way.
 And why not gas?'”
-The statement was attacked by journalists and historians alike, including Holocaust experts like Irene Pimentel.
-Rodrigues dos Santos claimed that in no time did he say gassing Jews was "humane".
+The statement was attacked by journalists and historians alike, including Holocaust experts like Irene Pimentel and João Pinto Coelho who considered the comments "obscene".
+Rodrigues dos Santos claimed that under no circumstances did he say gassing Jews was "humane", emphasizing that "quoting is not agreeing".
+Again ERC, the Portuguese official media watchdog, opened an inquiry on the controversy following complaints.
+After reviewing the full interview, ERC concluded that José Rodrigues dos Santos’ statements were “distorted” because “quoted out of context, discourse and reasoning” and that the analysis of his words “showed the interviewee neither minimizes nor lightens the crimes committed against the Jews in the concentration camps”.
+After quoting several statements by José Rodrigues dos Santos in the same interview, including when he stressed the seriousness and horrific nature of the crimes committed against Jews in the Nazi concentration camps, ERC made it clear the complaints were “groundless”.